-But let’s keep things brief and look at the five biggest benefits of our absence management software.
+Let’s take a look at the five biggest benefits of our absence management system:

 1. Make Life Easier for Your HR Team

-Our absence management software streamlines dozens of everyday HR processes.
+Our absence management solution streamlines dozens of everyday HR processes.

 What happens next?
 Either the manager has to liaise with HR, or HR has to cross-reference the request with a number of spreadsheets and databases.
 They have to take into account the employee’s holiday allowance, how many days they’ve taken, and how many days they have remaining.
 Then they have to look at timesheets and staffing levels, to ensure that the employee’s leave won’t cause any problems for any other member of the team.